sourcegraph/sourcegraph-public-snapshot/doc/admin/beta_and_prototype_features.md

 ## **Both** beta and prototype features

-For both features labeled `Beta` and those labelled `Prototype`, Sourcegraph wants to be transparent that:
+For both features labeled `Beta` and those labeled `Prototype`, Sourcegraph wants to be transparent that:

 - The feature is undergoing active development and your [feedback](mailto:feedback@sourcegraph.com) is especially appreciated
 - The feature may have bugs